 This post was medically fact-checked by Rebecca Elizabeth Sherrick Hark, RN, BSN and contains affiliate links.

-1. Non-Toxic Cleaner:
+1. Non-Toxic Cleaner: Kitchen

 To make your own cleaning solution, simply mix equal parts water and ACV, plus a little elbow grease, to get your home free of dirt, bacteria, and toxins cleaners.

-2. Weed Killer:
+2. Weed Killer: The Pros and Cons:

 3. Odor Neutralizer:

 Is your home filled with an unpleasant odor that just won’t go away?
 Crazy as it sounds, apple cider vinegar acts as an order neutralizer.

 Place some ACV in a dish or simmer some on your stove to help manage offensive odors make your space smell better.

 4. ACV May Help Control Diabetes